jasl/wx_pay/README.md

 WxPay.extra_rest_client_options = {timeout: 2, open_timeout: 3}
 ```

-If you need to use sandbox mode.
+~~If you need to use sandbox mode.~~
+(Please be aware, the WeChat has aborted the sandbox env already)
 ```ruby
 WxPay.appid = 'YOUR_APPID'
 WxPay.mch_id = 'YOUR_MCH_ID' # required type is String, otherwise there will be cases where JS_PAY can pay but the APP cannot pay